smessie/Article-ESWC2024-DFDP/content/literature.md

 Examples are `sh:datatype` and `sh:minCount`.

 _Solid-UI_ is the name for user interface widgets and utilities for Solid.
-Next to the building blocks for Solid-based apps, there also exists a [Solid-UI vocabulary](cite:cites solid-ui), which will be of interest in this paper.
+Next to the building blocks for Solid-based applications, there also exists a [Solid-UI vocabulary](cite:cites solid-ui), which will be of interest in this paper.
 The vocabulary mainly focuses on the display part of forms.
 Next to that, the form field's semantic meaning is contained in the form description by using the `ui:property` predicate.
 Extra properties can be specified to define the field's behavior.